Post Summary: Glacier National Park Itinerary Suggestions And Things To Do In Glacier National Park

-The most economic way to reach Glacier National Park is to fly into either Glacier Park International Airport (FCA, GPIA) or Missoula, Montana (MSO).
+The most economic way to plan a Glacier National Park itinerary is to fly into either Glacier Park International Airport (FCA, GPIA) or Missoula, Montana (MSO).
 From there, rent a car, and drive a short distance to either entrance.
 The adventure is yours!

 **Just remember that the max length that a car can be to drive on Going-To-The-Sun Road is 21 feet, so make sure to rent a car under that length to drive around the park freely.